achiurizo/rack-recaptcha/README.md

 * `recaptcha_valid?` -- returns whether or not the verification passed.

+The `recaptcha_valid?` helper can also be overloaded during tests.
+You can set its response to either true or false by doing the follow:

+    Rack::Recaptcha.test_mode!

+will have the helper return true or

+    Rack::Recaptcha.test_mode! :return => false

+to have the helper always return false.

 #### Example

 In Padrino, here's how you would use the helpers.